Click the Donate button below to contribute to the Ben LaGuer Defense Fund

-Articles about the hearing on a motion for a new trial for Mr. LaGuer, 47, who has been denied parole four times for the 1983 Leominster rape, is scheduled for Sept.
-9 in Worcester Superior Court before Judge Richard T. Tucker.
+Articles about the hearing on a motion for a new trial for Mr. LaGuer, 53, who has been denied parole four times for the 1983 Leominster rape, is now preparing an appel to be heard before the SJC.

 Unreliable DNA Evidence

 Letter from Hon.
 Isaac Bornstein (Ret.) to State Representative Ellen Story (D Amherst)

 The collection includes: correspondence from LaGuer to Masso between 1998 and 2016, requesting Masso's support for Parole Board and other hearings; legal documents, correspondence, and memoranda relating to Parole Board and other hearings between 1984 and 2016; and publicity about LaGuer and his ongoing quest for parole.